Methods that will save you both time, and money!

 Plugins Need Updating Too!

-The same way you need to update your WordPress, you must, I repeat must, update your Plugins on a regular basis.
+The same way you need to update your WordPress, you must, I repeat must update your Plugins on a regular basis.
 They essentially serve as the backdoors to your WordPress fortress.
 If you wish to maintain a secure environment you’ll need to patch up the cracks in your doors and tighten the bolts.
 Updating your plugins will do just that for you.

 Make a Serious Password

 and Remember It Remembering and using a strong password is like using reinforced titanium barricades as opposed to wooden sticks for your WordPress castle gate.
 You would be surprised just how many unsuspecting users still use ‘12345’ as their password, and that’s just the start of their ignorance.
-You can think of something random including a variety of symbols or use a tool, my personal favorite strong password generator.
+You can think of something random including a variety of symbols or use a tool, my personal favourite strong password generator.

 Choose the Right Hosting Provider

-Deciding where you’re going to host your WordPress site is like choosing which neighborhood you’re going to move to with your wife and kids.
+Deciding where you’re going to host your WordPress site is like choosing which neighbourhood you’re going to move to with your wife and kids.
 You certainly don’t want to have to pack everything and move every month or two.
 Save yourself the time, and don’t jump from one provider to another driven by ‘Black Friday’ type deals.
 Perform comprehensive research beforehand.
 Your hosting provider is the foundation of your online presence, so it’s essential to choose wisely.
 A managed hosting solution is perhaps the most optimal, giving you the peace of mind and time to focus on your own projects.
 Not to mention, a managed host can replace the need for an additional high-rate web developer’s services.

 When something goes astray, you’ll need all the information you can get your hands on to debug the crisis and find out what went wrong, and in some cases, who caused it.
 Tracking your dashboard activity can be helpful in this scenario, making it easier to put the pieces of the puzzle together.
 Every IT professional knows the importance of understanding why something happened, as it can always be avoided by taking the right measures.